-Did you know that nearly 2.4 million acres of endowment land are accessible to the public by foot, horseback, bicycle, watercraft or motorized vehicle?
+Almost all Idaho Endowment Land is accessible to the public by foot, horseback, bicycle, watercraft or motorized vehicle.

-When Idaho became a state, Congress granted Idaho endowment trust land for the sole purpose of funding specified beneficiaries, mainly our public schools.
+When Idaho became a state, Congress granted Idaho Endowment Land for the sole purpose of funding specified beneficiaries, mainly Idaho public schools.
 This land forms the core of a perpetual trust, with the land generating revenue for nine endowment beneficiaries forever.

 Endowment land is managed by the Idaho Department of Lands at the direction of the Land Board.
 Board policy supports allowing public use of legally accessible endowment land for recreation, but only if those activities do not degrade the lands,